The Zen philosophy is based on ‘The Four Noble Truths’ as formulated by Buddha:

 So what do these ‘Noble Truths’ of Zen mean ?

 The First Noble Truth is about our discontent with our lives.
 We are not happy about ourselves, want something we do not have, are irritated by others or lose things we want to keep.
-Often we even complain about the fact we are complaining: “Why aren’t I happy, why am I jealous at others or what do I really want ?”
-Some people find the idea that ‘life is suffering’ very depressing but what it means is that life does contain suffering.
-Whether we like it or not.
+Often we even complain about the fact we are complaining: “Why aren’t I happy ?
+Why am I jealous of others?
+What do I really want ?”
+Some people find the idea that ‘life is suffering’ very depressing but what it means is that life does contain suffering, whether we like it or not.
 It is our unwillingness to accept this that causes the most suffering.

-The Second Noble Truth tells us the reason why we are suffering: it is desire !
+The Second Noble Truth tells us the reason why we are suffering: desire !
 We want things, we want things to be different, we want something to happen (or not).
 A large part of the day we are thinking about our wishes.
-And more often than not we get carried away with them into a never ending spiral of ‘if only….’.
+And more often than not we get carried away with them into a never-ending spiral of ‘if only….’.

 Zen is something that needs to be experienced more than it is to be learned.
 Zen is about focusing on the here and now.
 The best way to get a grasp on this complete awareness is through meditation or zazen as it is called in the Zen tradition.